 Then look at it with fresh eyes (and a second opinion – your contractor should definitely be in on this), then pull the trigger!

 Remember: if you really do end up hating a design or structural element of your home, you always have the option to remodel or renovate later on.

-Even if you feel that you've made a mistake with your floor plan after you've build your house, chances are that you can rectify it or alter it to your liking down the road.
-This view of a second floor in a luxury home (Plan #198-1116) shows that, although it may be a big job to alter aspects of the structure after consctruction, it's possible – it's only wood and drywall after all!
+Even if you feel that you've made a mistake with your floor plan after you've built your house, the chances are that you can rectify it or alter it to your liking down the road.
+This view of a second floor in a luxury home (Plan #198-1116) shows that, although it may be a big job to alter aspects of the structure after construction, it's possible – it's only wood and drywall after all!

 Final Words on Overcoming Perfectionism

 You will encounter the same issues when choosing paint colors, carpeting, kitchen appliances, and more.

 It’s normal to want to build the best house you can, but you need to know when to cut your losses.